slimcio112/portfolio-optimization/README.md

 # Portfolio Optimization

-This is a begginer project that i made to get comfortable with python libraries commonly used in data analysis.
+This is a beginner project that i made to get comfortable with python libraries commonly used in data analysis.

 ## Project goal